Shriyash12/Unalterable12/README.md

 - 👋 Hi, I’m @Unalterable12
 - 👀 I’m interested in Exploring through New Technologies
-- 🌱 I’m currently learning Java Technologie
+- 🌱 I’m currently learning Java Technologies
 - 💞️ I’m looking forward for an opportunity in IT firm.
 - 📫 How to reach me shri12nil@gmail.com/ +91 9561165559